pxg/pxg.github.io/_posts/2015-08-24-django-upgrade-maverick-style.markdown

 DETAIL:  Failing row contains (123, mr_fake@gmail.com, , Mr, fakey, fako, null, null, null, null, 2015-08-17 15:33:17.064549+00, 2015-08-17 15:33:17.064571+00, null, null, null, null, null, null, null, null, null, null, null, null, null, null, null, null, null, null, null, f, null).
 {% endhighlight %}

 Argh!

 The multi-step form works by saving to the DB on the first step then updating the database at each step.
 I can see that the problem column is `require_uk_work_permit_or_visa`.
-From running a test on the stage server I can see this field is being set to false after the first step saves.
+From running a manual test on the stage server (which is still running Django 1.5) I can see this field is being set to false after the first step saves.
 Time to check the models.

-One of the non-null boolean fields doesn't have a default.
-I give it a default as explicit is better than implicit.
+The issue is `require_uk_work_permit_or_visa` is a non-null boolean field and it doesn't have a default.
+I give it a default,  explicit is better than implicit after all.

 {% highlight python %}
 require_uk_work_permit_or_visa = models.BooleanField(default=False)
 {% endhighlight %}

 All steps of our form now work.
 Next task is to see what other packages need updating.
-Pip has a handy options to do this.
+Pip has a handy option to do this.

 {% highlight bash %}
 pip list --outdated